Media Quality and Network Connectivity Performance in Microsoft Teams

 For optimal Skype for Business media quality, the following network performance metrics targets or thresholds are required for a connection from your company's network to the Microsoft network Edge.
 This segment of the network includes your internal network, this includes all WiFi and Ethernet connections, any company site-to-site traffic over a WAN connection, for example Multiprotocol Label Switching (MPLS), as well as the Internet or ExpressRoute partner connections to the Microsoft network Edge.

-Connectivity between a Skype for Business client on your company network to Office 365 services must meet these following network performance requirements and thresholds.
+Connectivity between a Skype for Business client on your company network to Microsoft 365 or Office 365 services must meet these following network performance requirements and thresholds.

 |Latency (one way)